Nnamdi-sys/finalytics/go/README.md

 [![Homepage](https://img.shields.io/badge/homepage-finalytics.rs-blue)](https://finalytics.rs/)
 ![Platform](https://img.shields.io/badge/Platform-Windows%20%7C%20Linux%20%7C%20MacOS-brightgreen)

+---

+# Finalytics Go Binding

-This is a Go binding for the [Finalytics Rust Library](https://github.com/Nnamdi-sys/finalytics), designed for retrieving financial data and performing security analysis and portfolio optimization.
+**Finalytics** is a high-performance Go binding for the Finalytics Rust library, designed for retrieving financial data, security analysis, and portfolio optimization.
+It provides a fast, modular interface for advanced analytics, and powers dashboards and applications across platforms.

+---

-## Installation
+## 🚀 Installation

 To install the Finalytics Go binding, add it to your Go project using: